d8aware/vscode-mermaid-extension/docs/preview-modes.md

 - Click and drag to pan
 - Zoom and pan state is preserved during live updates
 - State resets when switching diagrams (single preview mode)
+- Pan/zoom controls automatically adjust when panel is docked, moved, or resized

 ### Live Updates